apollographql/router/dev-docs/decision-records/extend-plugin-init.md

-# Extend PluginInit
+# Title [ADR-3]

+Extend the `PluginInit` structure

+## Status

+Approved

+## Context

-PluginInit was created to allow us to add new public and private information to plugin initialization in a non breaking way.
+`PluginInit` was created to allow us to add new public and private information to plugin initialization in a non breaking way.

 We currently have some code that would benefit from extending the current information on PluginInit, allowing a cleaner separation of concerns.

-## Areas that could be improved
+### Areas that could be improved

 1. Some plugins need to know when to change global resources.
 Currently, plugins cannot know when this needs to happen as they are unaware of the configuration pre reload.
 2. Plugins are not aware of if licensed functionality is available.